 JUDAS PRIEST "BREAKING THE LAW" (1980)

-It's been a while since I last heard that opening guitar riff.
-This is one of those 80s singles that I never asked for as a Christmas or Birthday present, but now wish I had done!
-For quite some time, I was convinced that the lyrics in the chorus were "raking the lawn, raking the lawn" - if only!
+It's been a while since I last heard that opening guitar riff, and it still sounds as awesome as it did back in the 80s!
+This is certainly one of those singles that I never asked for as a Christmas or Birthday present, but now wish I had done!

 Breaking The Law entered the UK singles chart at #23 on June 1st 1980, while Theme From M*A*S*H was at No.1.
 The single reached #12 in the UK singles chart on June 15th for one week, while Don Mclean was at No.1 with "Crying".